Dracula 2000: Box office

 On its opening weekend, Dracula 2000 released alongside Cast Away, The Family Man, The Gift, Miss Congeniality, O Brother, Where Art Thou?, and Thirteen Days.
 The studio hoped the film would counterprogram against the "season's romantic comedies and dramas".

 The film opened at #7 in its first week at the box office with $8,636,567.
 In its second week, the film had a 56.5% drop-off, but hung onto the #8 spot.
 The film grossed $33,022,767 domestically and $14,030,858 overseas for a worldwide total of $47,053,625, failing to make back its $54 million budget.
-On its initial video release, it grossed an additional $32 million in the US and Canada and continues to make money worldwide.
-Dracula 2000 was the sixth-highest-grossing film for Miramax/Dimension Films in 2000, exceeding the box office takes of such expensive Dimension Films releases like Reindeer Games and Impostor, as well as Miramax's December opener for that year, All the Pretty Horses.
+Dracula 2000 was the sixth-highest-grossing film for Miramax/Dimension Films in 2000, exceeding the box office takes of such expensive Dimension Films releases like Reindeer Games, as well as Miramax's December opener for that year, All the Pretty Horses.

-Critical reception
+Critical response

 The film received generally negative reviews from critics.
 Rotten Tomatoes reports a rating of 19% based on 70 reviews, with an average score of 3.59/10.
 The site's consensus states: "This retelling tries to offer a different spin on the origin of Dracula.
 Unfortunately, there's nothing here audiences haven't seen before".
 On Metacritic, the film has a 26 out of 100 rating, based on 14 critics, indicating "generally unfavorable" reviews.

 Berge Garabedian of JoBlo offered a positive review, calling it "A fun vampire movie", "a novel adaptation of an old time legend", and "[good] for pretty much anyone looking for some enjoyable bloody fun".
 BeyondHollywood.com wrote: "Dracula 2000 is not the worst vampire movie I've seen, but it's definitely not the best either.
 There are some very good moments, most of them featuring the frail Van Helsing as he attempts to battle the fast and deadly vampires.
 Also, I appreciated the background given to Dracula's aversion to silver, crosses, and God, as well as Dracula's 'true' origins.
 Not bad work, but it could have been much better".

 Owen Gleiberman of Entertainment Weekly gave the film a "C−" score, while James Berardinelli of ReelViews panned the film, writing: "Of all the indignities to have been visited upon Dracula during the past century (including being the "inspiration" for a cereal and a Sesame Street character, and being lampooned by Mel Brooks), none is more unsettling than what has happened to the world's most famous vampire in Dracula 2000".
 Jane Crowther of the BBC gave the film 1/5 stars, saying it was "Destined to enter the so-bad-it's-good hall of fame" and "a prime example of that old remake adage; if you can't do it better or different – don't do it at all."